 This guide assumes that you have completed the Quickstart.

-System prompts are a powerful way to customize the behavior of your agents.
+System prompts are a powerful way to customize the behavior of your AI applications.
 They are used to provide instructions to the agent on what UI components to use, how to behave, the tone / language to use, and more.
+The following is a step-by-step guide on how to add a system prompt to your AI application.
+For the purpose of demonstration, this guide builds a company research agent.

 1